-The Origins of Bluegrass Festivals in Indiana
+The Origins of Bluegrass clubs and festivals in Indiana

 by Frank Overstreet & Jim Winger, reprinted from the Northern Indiana Bluegrass Gazette Volume 19 Issue 1, June 1994

 The word "festival" is defined as "A time or day of feasting or celebration," "Celebration or series of performances," and "Merrymaking."
 All of these occur at a Bluegrass festival.
 How did these Bluegrass events start?
 Who was responsible?
 Who did the first outdoor and the first indoor festivals?
 When did Bluegrass festivals become a part of the scene in the Hoosier state?
 This article will hopefully provide answers to those questions.

 The first event that used the words, "Bluegrass Festival," was promoted by the legendary singer and recording artist, Bill Clifton.
 The location was Oak Leaf Park in Luray, Virginia, and the date was July 4, 1961.
 This was also the first time that more than two well-known Bluegrass acts were booked on the same show.
 Prior to that occasion, one or two Bluegrass bands would be booked on a country show of that period.
 The festival was a one day event that featured Bill Monroe, The Stanley Brothers, The Country Gentlemen, Jim and Jesse, Mac Wiseman and Bill Clifton.
 This was also the first time that Bill Monroe called former members of The Blue Grass Boys to the stage to play and sing.
 When 2,200 people attended the show, it opened up a new venue for Bluegrass music.

 The first three day Bluegrass festival was held in Fincastle, Virginia in 1965.
 The promoter was Carlton Haney.
 Mr. Haney received a Certificate Of Merit from the International Bluegrass Music Association, (IBMA), on September 27, 1990 in Owensboro, Kentucky.